-On August 11, 2015, SFCL (as parent guarantor), Sagicor Finance (2015) Limited (as issuer), certain subsidiaries of SFCL (as subsidiary guarantors) and Deutsche Bank Trust Company Americas (as trustee, registrar, paying agent and transfer agent) entered into an indenture (the "Note Indenture") with respect to 8.875% senior notes (the "Notes").
-The Notes will mature on August 11, 2022 and bear interest at the rate of 8.875% per year.
-Interest on the Notes is payable semi-annually in arrears on February 11 and August 11 of each year.
-The Notes are listed on the Irish Stock Exchange.
-SFCL may redeem the Notes, in whole or in part, at the redemption prices set forth in the Note Indenture.
-If SFCL is subject to specific change in control transactions, it must offer to purchase the Notes from the holders thereof at a price equal to 101% of their principal amount plus accrued and unpaid interest, if any, to the date of purchase.
-As a result of the Arrangement, Sagicor Finance (2015) Limited was required to make such an offer to purchase the Notes.
-On January 23, 2020, Sagicor announced the expiration of the offer with tenders from the holders of approximately 0.59% of the total outstanding principal of the Notes.
+On May 13, 2021, Sagicor (as issuer), Sagicor Life Inc. (as initial guarantor), certain subsidiaries of Sagicor (as subsidiary guarantors) and Deutsche Bank Trust Company Americas (as trustee, registrar, paying agent and transfer agent) entered into an indenture (the "Note Indenture") with respect to the 2028 Notes.
+The 2028 Notes will mature on May 13, 2028 and bear interest at the rate of 5.300% per year.
+Interest on the 2028 Notes is payable semi-annually in arrears on May 13 and November 13 of each year.
+Sagicor may redeem the 2028 Notes, in whole or in part, at the redemption prices set forth in the Note Indenture.
+If Sagicor is subject to specific change of control transactions, it must offer to purchase the 2028 Notes from the holders thereof at a price equal to 101% of their principal amount plus accrued and unpaid interest, if any, to, but excluding, the date of purchase.

-The Notes are unconditionally, jointly and severally guaranteed by SFCL and Sagicor Life (together, the "Guarantors").
-The Notes and the guarantees will be Sagicor Finance (2015) Limited and the Guarantors' general senior unsecured obligations and will rank equally in the right of payment with Sagicor Finance (2015) Limited's and the Guarantors' existing and future unsecured debt and senior to any of Sagicor Finance (2015) Limited and the Guarantor's future subordinated debt.
-The Notes and guarantees will be effectively subordinated to all of Sagicor Finance (2015) Limited's and the Guarantors' existing and future secured debt to the extent of the assets securing that secured debt will be structurally subordinated to all of the liabilities of SFCL's subsidiaries that are not issuing or guaranteeing the Notes.
+The 2028 Notes are irrevocably, unconditionally, jointly and severally guaranteed by Sagicor Life.
+The 2028 Notes and the guarantees will be Sagicor's and Sagicor Life's general senior unsecured obligations and will rank equally in the right of payment with Sagicor's and Sagicor Life's existing and future unsecured debt and senior to any of Sagicor's and Sagicor Life's future subordinated debt.
+The 2028 Notes and guarantees will be effectively subordinated to all of Sagicor's and Sagicor Life's existing and future secured debt to the extent of the assets securing that secured debt will be structurally subordinated to all of the liabilities of Sagicor's subsidiaries that are not issuing or guaranteeing the 2028 Notes.

-Under the Note Indenture, the SFCL and its subsidiaries party thereto must comply with a number of covenants which are summarized in the table below.
+Under the Note Indenture, the Sagicor and its subsidiaries party thereto must comply with a number of covenants which are summarized in the table below.

-Covenant Description Limitation of indebtedness Under this covenant, SFCL and certain of its subsidiaries are restricted to incremental borrowing up to a prescribed level.
-They must maintain a fixed charge coverage ratio, in excess of 2:1 in order to incur additional debt.
-Limitation on restricted payments covenant This covenant limits cash outflows, dividends, acquisition and investments by SFCL and certain of its subsidiaries.
-They must maintain a fixed charge coverage ratio of 2:1 and an MCCSR capital ratio in excess of 175%.
-Limitation on restricted distributions from subsidiaries This covenant limits certain subsidiaries of SFCL from creating encumbrances or restrictions on their ability to make distributions to SFCL.
-Limitation on sale of assets of subsidiary stock or shares This covenant restricts SFCL and certain of its subsidiaries from selling material subsidiary assets without using the proceeds to either reinvest in the business or offer to buy back bondholders.
-Limitation on affiliate transactions This covenant restricts affiliate transactions between SFCL and certain of its affiliates.
-Limitation on liens This covenant restricts SFCL's and certain of its subsidiaries' ability to secure future debt with their assets.
+Covenant Description Limitation of indebtedness Under this covenant, Sagicor and its subsidiaries (the " Group ") is restricted to incremental borrowing up to a prescribed level.
+The Group must maintain a debt to capitalisation ratio equal to or less than 35% in order to incur additional debt.
+Limitation on restricted payments covenant This covenant limits cash outflows, dividends, acquisition and investments by the Group.
+The Group must maintain a debt to capitalisation ratio equal to or less than 35% and an MCCSR capital ratio in excess of 175%.
+Limitation on restricted distributions from subsidiaries This covenant limits the subsidiaries from creating encumbrances or restrictions on their ability to make distributions to Sagicor.
+Limitation on sale of assets of subsidiary stock This covenant restricts the Group from selling material subsidiary assets without using the proceeds to either reinvest in the business or offer to buy back bondholders.
+Limitation on affiliate transactions This covenant restricts affiliate transactions of the Group.
+Change in control This covenant allows investors to put their bonds back to the Group at a certain value when a specified event has changed ownership/control of the Group.
+Limitation on liens This covenant restricts the Group's ability to secure future debt with the Group's assets.
+Optional redemption The notes are redeemable at the Group's option after May 13, 2024 at specified redemption rates.